logikioopensource/b2b-accelerator/docs/iFrame Integration Setup.md

 2. Click on “Home” in the top left to open up the list of pages.
 Search or navigate to Product and click “Product Detail”.
 Either add the custom Logik button to the existing Product Detail page, or use the packaged page as a variation.
 #### To add the button to an existing page:
 1. Click the lightning bolt on the left and go to Custom Components (the last section in the list).
-2. Click and drag the “Logik.io Configurator…” from the list and move it to where you want it on the layout.
+2. Depending on the template that the site is using, click and drag the “Logik.io for Commerce (Aura)” or “Logik.io for Commerce (LWR)” from the list and move it to where you want it on the layout.

 #### To use the packaged page as a variation:
 1. Re-open the page navigation menu on the top left.